animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > [!WARNING]
 > As this was happening, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.

-Not much more than one week after admission, RGH discharged me with the diagnoses of "bipolar mania" and "catatonia."
+RGH discharged me not much more than one week after admission, with diagnoses "bipolar mania," "catatonia."

 #### Future hair losses